jeremymailen/kotlinter-gradle/README.md

 </details>

 ### Compatibility
+Kotlinter 1.24.0 and later compatible with Kotlin Gradle plugins 1.3.30+ and Java 11/10/9/8.

 Kotlinter 1.21.0 and later compatible with Kotlin Gradle plugins 1.3.20+ and Java 11/10/9/8.

 Kotlinter 1.12.0 and later compatible with Kotlin Gradle plugins 1.2.41+ and Java 9/8.